First things first, however.

 Then you will look for units with the following characteristics:

 Once you have determined the parameters of your compressor needs, then you will pointed in the right direction for the right kind of compressor.

-A typical reciprocating compressor for home or industrial use will contain one or a number of pistons in one or a number of cylinders.
+A typical reciprocating compressor for home or industrial use will contain one or more pistons in one or more cylinders.

 An electric motor (or diesel, gas, propane etc.) will provide the energy to turn a crankshaft inside the compressor pump that causes the cylinder(s) inside it to move up and down, or side to side.
 In other words, the pistons will reciprocate.